Halloween Safety Tips

 Halloween can be safe for kids.
 You just have to take the time to really talk with your children about the rules for when they are out trick or treating.

 You also want to be aware of the age of your child.
-Make sure that if they are younger that they are accompanied by an adult.
+Make sure that if they are younger than they are accompanied by an adult.
 Driving in the car next to your younger child is not a good idea.
 Get out and walk with them.

 At What Age Should You Stop Trick or Treating